marcomuser/tsxfm/README.md

 npm install -D tsxfm esbuild
 ```

-Note: Esbuild is specified as a peer dependency of tsxfm and is therefore installed separately, giving you control over which version of esbuild you want to use and when you want to upgrade it.
+Note: esbuild is specified as a peer dependency of tsxfm and is therefore installed separately, giving you control over which version of esbuild you want to use and when you want to upgrade it.

 ## Usage